Frequently Asked Questions

 Most massage and bodywork techniques are traditionally performed with the client unclothed; however, you may decide what amount of clothing

-All female clients will be properly draped with a clean sheet during the session for your comfort.
-Male clients can choose whether to be draped with a sheet/towel, or not.*
+All female clients will be appropriately draped with a clean sheet during the session for your comfort.
+Male clients can choose how to be draped, or not.

 Will The Therapist Be Present When I Disrobe?